kamranhasan/Sentiment-Analysis-Web-App-on-Django/README.md

 ## What's included?
 This includes everything we did for our own product launching feedback:

--A responsive, single-page traditional website
+-A responsive, single-page traditional website.

--A complete feedback control application
+-A complete feedback control application.

 ## Installation